If you’re in the market for a new e-bike, you might wonder if one that makes use of pedal assist is worth it.

 What Are The Different Levels Of Pedal Assist?

 Generally, e-bikes that are pedal assist models will come with three pedal assist modes: high, medium, and low.
+There is a difference between Pedal assist vs Throttle.
 Here’s what each one does.

 - High pedal assist is when you don’t want to pedal much, but instead want the motor to take over more.
 This is a good idea if you want to get to work faster on one particular morning or you don’t want to work up too much of a sweat during your ride.
 You can ease off on the pedalling and let the motor do all the hard work for a while.